Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductStaticInputs.md

 [!!Core actions](../ActindoWorkFlow/UserInterface/08_CoreActions.md)
 [!!Manage the offers](../Channels/Operation/01_ManageOffers.md)

-# Create an offer from product workflow with static inputs
+# Create an offer from product workflow for a specific sales channel

 ![Offer from product with static inputs](../Assets/Screenshots/OfferCookbook/OfferFromProductStaticInputs.png "[Offer from product with static inputs]")